Bystander Revolution

-Bystander Revolution is an anti-bullying organization founded in 2014 by billionaire and author MacKenzie Scott, which offers advice about simple things individuals can do to defuse bullying.
-Its website is an online resource that includes hundreds of unscripted videos featuring celebrities, students, experts, and others talking about their personal experiences with bullying.
+Bystander Revolution is an anti-bullying organization founded in 2014 that provides advice on bystander intervention.
+It was founded by author MacKenzie Scott.

-Bystander Revolution provides crowdsourced solutions to bullying and suggested actions bystanders can take when they see bullying, as well as free multimedia lessons on anti-bullying topics for educators.

 Ambassadors

-Celebrity Ambassadors

 Actor Lily Collins became Bystander Revolution's first ambassador in 2014.

 The organization announced on June 8, 2015 that Monica Lewinsky had joined the organization as an ambassador and strategic advisor following her speeches for TED and the Forbes Under 30 Summit.

-Youth Ambassador Program

-The Youth Ambassador Program is a select group of student leaders who help Bystander Revolution reflect a youthful perspective and remain relatable and helpful for students.
-In addition to providing feedback and advice, the Youth Ambassadors promote the organization's social media initiatives.
+The Youth Ambassador Program is a group of students who engage in outreach with other students and promote the organization's social media initiatives.
 Notable Youth Ambassadors include Hannah Alper, a motivational speaker, blogger, and activist; Carleigh O'Connell, whose story about standing up to her body shaming bullies went viral in 2014; and Shereen Pimentel, who was crowned Miss America's Outstanding Teen (New Jersey) in 2015 with the anti-bullying platform "Words Hurt, Erase the Hate".

 Events

 On April 23, 2015, Bystander Revolution was featured at We Day Seattle 2015.
 Ambassador Lily Collins delivered a speech to the KeyArena audience about the power of consistent, simple actions to effect change and shift the culture of bullying toward kindness.

-Coinciding with We Day Seattle 2015, Bystander Revolution launched a Twitter campaign called #standkind, a challenge to spread kindness on social media in the form of compliments.
+Coinciding with We Day Seattle 2015, Bystander Revolution launched a Twitter campaign called #standkind, in which users participate to compliment someone by Tweets.

-On May 23, 2015, Bystander Revolution teamed up with Dance Free Movement for an event in honor of "Dancing Man" Sean O'Brien who received an outpouring of support after being shamed on the internet for being overweight.
-Moby deejayed the event, Pharrell Williams initiated a dance flash mob, Tatyana Ali served as the host, and presenters included Monica Lewinsky and Andrew W.K.
+On May 23, 2015, Bystander Revolution teamed up with Dance Free Movement for an event in honor of "Dancing Man".
+Sean O'Brien received support after being shamed on the internet for being overweight.
+Moby delayed the event, Pharrell Williams initiated a dance flash mob, Tatyana Ali served as the host, and Monica Lewinsky and Andrew W.K. as the presenters.

-For National Bullying Prevention Month in October 2015, Bystander Revolution introduced Month of Action, a 31-day campaign inspiring individuals to help defuse bullying with simple, daily challenges.
+For National Bullying Prevention Month in October 2015, Bystander Revolution introduced Month of Action, a 31-day campaign taking individuals to defuse bullying with daily challenges.
 Each challenge was hosted by a Bystander Revolution ambassador, contributor, or partner organization.
-Lewinsky, Collins, Salma Hayek, Olivia Wilde, Shonda Rhimes, Rashida Jones, Bradley Cooper, Lizzie Velasquez, Moby, Alan Cumming, Emmy Rossum, Tyson Chandler, Andy Cohen, Jamie Lee Curtis, Michael J. Fox, Drew Lynch, and Melissa Joan Hart hosted daily challenges.
+Lewinsky, Collins, Salma Hayek, Olivia Wilde, Shonda Rhimes, Rashida Jones, Bradley Cooper, Lizzie Velasquez, Moby, Alan Cumming, Emmy Rossum, Tyson Chandler, Andy Cohen, Jamie Lee Curtis, Michael J. Fox, Drew Lynch, and Melissa Joan Hart hosted the daily challenges.